 And then for the series as a whole, there's stuff like this.

-In The Legend Of Zelda Minish Cap, no one seems to mind that Link is running around with what looks like a talking legless mallard on his head while shrinking or growing after jumping onto things.
+In The Legend of Zelda: The Minish Cap, no one seems to mind that Link is running around with what looks like a talking legless mallard on his head while shrinking or growing after jumping onto things.

-And then there's The Legend of Zelda: Majora's Mask, where Link can transform into a Deku, a Goron and a Zora, soar from one place to another and alter the flow of time in front of anyone and no one notices.
+And then there's The Legend of Zelda: Majora's Mask, where Link can transform (screaming in agony in the process) into a Deku, a Goron and a Zora, soar from one place to another by growing wings & teleporting and alter the flow of time in front of anyone and no one notices.

 Skyward Sword has Fi, a holographic being who pops out of Link's sword periodically to give him extremely redundant information.
 Others can clearly see it, because they turn to look when it appears, but only the robot Scrapper ever acknowledges its existence.

 Being very cowardly animal... things, the first Kikwi you encounter will react to Fi by being scared of her and trying to hide.

 In Mercenaries: Playground of Destruction, you can cruise through cities and military bases in obviously stolen military hardware ranging from artillery and missile trucks to tanks and helicopters without any particular reaction from soldiers.
 However, the entire map is a warzone with a daily dose of bombings, shellings, mafia shootings, and the occasional heavy armor offensive.
 Maybe they just don't care anymore.